f5vmr/svxlink_raspberry/README.md

 <p>There are few raspberry images that work succesfully for this type of build, where there is a potential for using the eventual application in several directions.</p>

 <p>Whilst this in itself is not an image, it will take the hard work out of the physical compilation, although leaves a little work for the user to place the finishing touches to the final assembly.</p>
+<p>There are a number of pitfalls that you must avoid and that includes using Raspberry OS Bookworm Lite 64 bit (Debian 12).
+My strong recommendation is NOT to use this.</p>
+<p>In preference use Raspberry OS Bullseye Lite (Debian 11) 32 Bit, then you won't go wrong.</p>

 <p>There are a number of available interface boards that have a variety of uses, either as a hotspot or a repeater, or even a fill-in receiver/transceiver for an existing SVXLink repeater.
 The settings in this build are for a homebrew interface board using GPIO 23 for the Receive COS and GPIO 24 for the PTT controller, or alternative a modified CM-108 that can use udev and drive the PTT from the modification components.</p>